List of state highways in Louisiana (900–949): Louisiana Highway 944

 Louisiana Highway 944 (LA 944) ran 2.56 mi in a general north–south direction from LA 1 to LA 943 west of Donaldsonville.

-The route initially heads west from LA 1 as paved two-lane highway through an area known as Palo Alto.
-It turns north onto the unpaved Palo Alto Road then northwest onto a second unpaved road to its terminus at LA 943 near McCall.
+The route initially headed west from LA 1 as paved two-lane highway through an area known as Palo Alto.
+It turned north onto the unpaved Palo Alto Road then northwest onto a second unpaved road to its terminus at LA 943 near McCall.

 The route was transferred to local control in 2025 as part of La DOTD's Road Transfer Program.